Oranga Tamariki: Functions and structure

-The minister responsible for Oranga Tamariki is the Minister for Children, a position currently held by Kelvin Davis.
+The minister responsible for Oranga Tamariki is the Minister for Children, a position currently held by Karen Chhour.
 On 31 October 2017, it was announced that the ministry would be renamed to Oranga Tamariki — Ministry for Children.
 Oranga Tamariki is guided by the United Nations Convention on the Rights of the Child.

 The organisation is headed by a chief executive and consists of three major clusters: "Service Delivery", "Voices and Quality", and "Enabling Functions."
 Services Delivery consists of a "Partnering for Outcomes" group, two "Services for Children and Families" groups (one in the North Island and one in the South Island), a "Youth Justice Services" group, and a "Care Services" group.
 The "Voices and Quality" cluster consists of a Tamariki Advocate/Voices of Children group and a Chief Social Worker/Professional Practice group.
 The "Enabling Functions" cluster consists of the "Policy, Investment and Evidence" group and a "Leadership and Organisational Development group."
 Each of these groups is headed by a deputy chief executive.

-Under the provisions of the Oranga Tamariki Act 1989 and Oranga Tamariki (Residential Care) Regulations 1996, the Office of the Children's Commissioner (OCC) has some oversight over Oranga Tamariki.
-These responsibilities including encouraging Oranga Tamariki to develop of policies and services designed to promote the welfare of children and young people, and receiving reports from Oranga Tamariki inspectors visiting the homes of children in residential care each year.
+Under the Oversight of Oranga Tamariki System Legislation Amendment Act 2025, an independent Crown entity known as the Independent Children's Monitor has oversight over the Oranga Tamariki child welfare system.
+The Monitor is supported by a three-member board including a judge.
+The Children's Commissioner also has oversight over children and young people under the care of Oranga Tamariki.
+This legislation supersedes two previous laws which replaced the Children's Commissioner with a Children and Young People's Commission.